node-modules/common-boilerplate/README.md

 Also support custom argv:

-- if pass the same name with question, then skip asking user and write it to `locals`
 - `argv` will convert to camelCase, such as `--page-size=1 -> pageSize`
 - dot prop will convert to nested object, such as `--page.size=1 -> { page: { size: '1' } }`
 - see [yargs#optionskey](https://github.com/yargs/yargs/blob/master/docs/api.md#optionskey-opt) for more details